CodingThrust/AMAT5315-2025Spring-Homeworks/hw1/README.md

 ## Task 2: Install Julia

 Follow the instructions in the [Julia Setup](http://scfp.jinguo-group.science/chap1-julia/julia-setup.html) to install the Julia programming language.
+For Windows users, please install Julia in windows subsystem for linux (WSL).
+Then you should follow the Linux instructions.

-And please bring your laptop to the classroom next time.
+Please bring your laptop to the classroom next time.
 No worries if you stuck at some steps.
 The instructor and the TA will help in the hands-on session.